Back to Back Issues Page

 We humans are terrified by diseases that kill us quickly.
 We rapidly will change our behaviour when faced with possible infection by the coronavirus or meningitis, for example; but are quite unconcerned by those that slowly yet insidiously undermine our well-being.

-Microplastics from our water and pesticides, all unseen on our food and in what we drink, give us no sleepless nights.
+Micro and nano-plastics from our water give us no sleepless nights; nor do unseen pesticides on our food and in what we drink.

 South Africa

-South Africa is a country of extreme water shortages frequently in many parts.
-It's only a four years since Capetonians were allowed only 50 litres per day for nearly a year.
-The economic impact with loss of jobs in agriculture and the hospitality industry was astronomical.
+South Africa is a country of frequent extreme water shortages in many parts.
+It's less than a decade since Capetonians were allowed only 50 litres per day for nearly a year.
+The economic impact from job losses in agriculture and the hospitality industry was astronomical.

 The Eastern Cape is currently in the midst of a similar crisis.